 Comprehensive Guide to Compression Shorts

-Of course, the basics are straightforward and simple.
-They are, after all, a pair of shorts.
-However, as compression wear grows in popularity in both the sport world and everyday life, many of its benefits are lost on the average user.
+But as compression garments grow in popularity, in both the sport world and everyday life, many of their benefits are lost on the average user.

-By understanding the intended design of compression shorts and how to derive their benefits, you can elevate your athletic performance, nurture your hard-working muscles, and enjoy a much more comfortable activewear experience.
+By understanding the intended design of compression shorts and how to best derive their benefits, you can elevate your athletic performance, nurture your hard-working muscles, and enjoy a much more comfortable compression wear experience.

 What Are Compression Shorts?